 Step 1: Select a process

-We wants to investigate UPSC(Union Public Service Commission) Prelims exam success using students of comparable educational levels.
+We want to investigate UPSC(Union Public Service Commission) Prelims exam success using students of comparable educational levels.

 Step 2: Identify the output factors